About Leading Libraries?

-Leading Libraries is a 30-month leadership development programme for public libraries.
+Leading Libraries was a 30-month leadership development programme for public libraries.

-The programme is generously funded by the Arts Council as part of their Transforming Leadership programme, with additional funding from Libraries Connected and support in-kind from CILIP.
+The programme was generously funded by the Arts Council as part of their National Lottery Transforming Leadership programme, with additional funding from Libraries Connected and support in-kind from CILIP.

-Birmingham Leadership Institute have been selected to deliver this programme.
+Birmingham Leadership Institute was selected to deliver this programme.
 The institute is part of University of Birmingham and is at the forefront of the research and development of leadership practice.

 Why do we need Leading Libraries?

 People who use public libraries come from all parts of the community.
 However, our workforce at almost every level, simply fails to reflect this diversity, when it comes to people from global majority communities, people with disabilities and women in leadership roles.

 This matters in an increasingly diverse and divided society where public libraries have a key role in valuing all individuals, representing and respecting communities, and bringing people together.